Microscopic origin of black hole entropy from tachyon condensation: Introduction

 where the mass of the D0-brane is $\tau_0=2\be/g_s$.
 The constant $\be=1/(2l_s)$ for bosonic strings and $=1/(\sqrt{2}l_s)$ for superstrings, with the string length $l_s=\sqrt{\al'}$.
 A probe particle in Rindler space behaves like an unstable D-particle, described by the action (\ref{e:tachyonact}) at large field $T$.
 This means that the particle falling towards a non-extreme black hole will completely decay into closed strings approaching the horizon, in terms of the results of tachyon condensation \cite{Lambert:2003zr}.

 If so, the energy of the infalling particle near the event horizon should be equal to that of the emitted closed strings.
 The increased area due to absorption of the particle, which is given by the first law (\ref{e:firstlaw}), should be accounted for by the entropy of the closed string states, which is calculated in the tachyon field theory (\ref{e:tachyonact}): $\de S=\de A/4$.
-In this work, we verify this variational area-entropy relation by using the energy match condition on the event horizon for all the three kinds of black holes in four dimensions.
-We adopt the conventions $G=\hbar=c=k_B=1$ all through the paper.
+In this work, we verify this variational area-entropy relation by using the energy match condition on the event horizon for the three kinds of black holes in four dimensions: Schwarzschild, RN and Kerr.
+In contrast to our previous work \cite{Li:2011ypa}, we make improvements in two aspects: (i) we show that the dynamics of the probe particle infalling along more general geodesics on more general black hole backgrounds can be described by the tachyon field action; (ii) we use the energy match condition to estimate the resulting entropy, with no need to consider the detailed dynamics of each probe particle, which makes a more universal approach.
+All through the paper, we adopt the conventions $G=\hbar=c=k_B=1$.